flame-stream/TypeInference/README.md

 ## Motivation
 * Schematization makes intents clearer, resulting in better maintainance and testing
-* In particular, type system makes specification more strict by allowing user-defined types (data specifications).
+* In particular, type system makes specification more expressive by allowing user-defined types (data specifications).
 For example, operation's signature may tell about an applied change to the argument's sign or persistance of the argument's distribution
 * Transparent prerequisites of obtaining a desired data resource enable automatic graph construction?

 ## Subtask